sveltejs/svelte/documentation/blog/2023-06-29-svelte-dev-overhaul.md

 ## Updated REPL

 The REPL has been rewritten from scratch to be fully typesafe and comes with features like dark mode.
-It was reimplemented to upgrade to CodeMirror 6 (which comes with many accessibility improvements, multi-select mode, performance improvements, tree-shaking, and many more features).
+It was reimplemented to upgrade to CodeMirror 6 which comes with many accessibility improvements, multi-select mode, performance improvements, tree-shaking, and many more features.

 ## Redesigned homepage